practicalAI/boilerplate/README.md

 ### Steps
 1. Add ML functionality inside `{{ cookiecutter.package_name }}`.
-2. Add API functionality inside `app.py`.
-3. Add unit tests in `tests` as you develop.
+2. Add unit tests in `tests` as you develop.
+3. Add API functionality inside `app.py`.
 4. Complete `README.md` with the appropriate details.
+5. Ensure that the `Dockerfile` is updated.
+6. Update `.gitignore` before committing to git.